 We each got a massage.
 When it was my turn, I rested to the soft music and my shoulders started to release from my ears.
 The light lavender candle scent filled the air.
 It was lovely, until she placed her hand on my heart.

 I swear tears came from my toes.
 All of my sadness and frustration bubbled out like a shaken soda can.
 I panicked.
 Was I having a nervous breakdown?
-I couldn’t stop the tears.
-My ears were filling with tears.
+I couldn’t stop crying.
+My ears filled with tears.
 I did the only thing I knew.
 I asked my guardian angels to be with me.

 When they arrived, one on each side, I calmed instantly.
 I have never known such a feeling.
 To say calm is an understatement.
 I was in a safe cocoon of pure love.
 The tears slowed, pulse returned to normal, and I was content to stay in that spot forever.